Dee-6777/RedHat-tasks/Task 2/readme.md

-# To access the file
+# To access this file
 - open the file in your ide
 - run `sh filename.sh` in the bash terminal